 Protect Your Children By Following These Preventive Do’s and Don’ts

-Although lead poisoning is the #1 preventable disease in U.S. children, every year, over 500,000 children under the age of six are diagnosed with lead poisoning.
+Although lead poisoning is the #1 preventable disease in U.S. children, every year, over 500,000 children between the ages of 1 -5 are diagnosed with lead poisoning.
 Incredibly, this figure does not include the number of children between the ages of six and eighteen that already suffer from lead poisoning.
 In addition, many other children have not yet been diagnosed.
+About 3.6 million American households have children under 6

 Adults Are Affected, Too